 Your year in America is a chance to experience new things, new lifestyles, new ideas, a new culture, and the “real America”.
 As a result, you will become a Global Citizen with an increased understanding and appreciation of the interconnectedness of the world.
 The opportunities, or enhancement activities World Link provides you will come to be one of your most valuable possessions that you brought back home from your exchange program.

-- Join a school club
+- Join a school or community club

 - By March 31st: Volunteer at least 30 Community Service Hours (Turn in ‘My Monthly Activities’ to be counted.)

 - In November: Give 1 presentation set up by the student during International Education Week (IEW).